-- What type of conflict is used?
+- Fifth, what type of conflict is used?

 A democratic choice of characters

 What sort of person are victim of suffering?
 The victim of sufferings are the natives of the countryside (Wessex’s Folk) ordinary men and women.
-Tess presents the peasantry.
+Here, Tess presents the peasantry.
 The sufferings of Tess and his family also the suffering of other milk maids.
 They all belongs to peasantry and lower class.

 The causes of disaster

 The causes of Tess’s suffering is the responsibility of Angel and Alec, of society and ruling class.
-First Alec’s lust ruined the Tess and then Angels conventional thinking ruined the Tess.
+First, Alec’s lust ruined the Tess and then, Angels conventional thinking ruined the Tess.

 Secondly Tess herself responsible for her sufferings (Tragic flaw).
-Her intense sense of guilt and faithful nature ruined her life but these two aspects of life makes her character unforgettable.
+Her intense sense of guilt and faithful nature ruined her life.
+But, these two aspects of life makes her character unforgettable.

 Thirdly her fate also play important role in her sufferings.
-Her life is full of chances and coincidence like death of prince, seduction and written confession goes under carpet etc. Hardy quotes the words of Shakespeare: “As the flies to the wanton boys, we are to the gods they kill us for their support.”
+Her life is full of chances and coincidence.
+Like, death of prince, seduction and written confession goes under carpet etc. Hardy quotes the words of Shakespeare: “As the flies to the wanton boys, we are to the gods they kill us for their support.”

 Continue reading “Hardy’s vision of tragedy”